FinnAngelo/MyIBuySpy/ScratchNotes/01-Setup-IBuySpy.md

 I'm using a docker instance using windows containers - don't forget to switch docker over!

+TODO: Try this with `docker pull mcr.microsoft.com/mssql/server` which is the linux one at <https://hub.docker.com/_/microsoft-mssql-server> and isnt depreciated and a billion years old.

 ```powershell
 Enable-WindowsOptionalFeature -Online -FeatureName $("Microsoft-Hyper-V", "Containers") -All
 # Restart PC